WHAT IS INCLUDED IN THE ABDOMEN?

 The pain is analyzed on 7 parameters (by the pneumonic OLDCARS) – Onset, Location, Duration, Character, Associated symptoms, Relieving/aggravating factors, and Severity.

-The pain onset may be sudden (acute) or coming and going over a period of time (chronic).
-Some examples of acute pains include Appendicitis, Perforated ulcers, Bowel obstruction, Food poisoning/Infections (Gastritis/Gastroenteritis), Diverticulitis, Urinary infections, Organ rupture/trauma, Hernia getting strangulated, or a Stone causing obstruction.
-Chronic pain may be due to acidity, stomach/duodenum (peptic) ulcers, indigestion, gas, worms, food allergies, and conditions like Irritable Bowel Syndrome (IBS), Inflammatory Bowel Disease (IBD), and Ovarian-Uterine causes in females.
-Some organs can show both acute and chronic types of pain, for example, Acute Pancreatitis (due to a large bout of alcohol consumption, infection, trauma or gall stone) and Chronic Pancreatitis (recurrent pain over a period of time due to regular drinking, smoking, or exposure to chemicals causing damage)
+Some organs can show both acute and chronic types of pain, for example, acute pancreatitis (due to a large bout of alcohol consumption, infection, trauma or gall stone) and chronic pancreatitis (recurrent pain over a period of time due to regular drinking, smoking, or exposure to chemicals causing damage)

-The location of the pain can help in suspecting or diagnosing the possible organ involved.
-For instance, pain due to the Liver as in Hepatitis will be in the Right upper region, while pain due to acidity, and peptic ulcers will typically be in Central upper region, and pain related to the Spleen (infection/traumatic rupture) will be in the Left upper region.
-Pain in conditions like gas (trapped wind) may be generalized across the abdomen.
-Sometimes the pain may shift with time, like in Appendicitis where the pain is initially in the Central-mid region of the abdomen but later shifts to the Right lower region.
-The term Referred pain is when the pain is felt in a location away from the site of the concerned organ due to the distribution of branches of a common nerve.
-This is seen in Pancreatitis, where the pain is felt going to the back, and in Gall bladder stones or inflammation, where the pain is felt going to the right shoulder.
+Sometimes the pain may shift with time, like in appendicitis where the pain is initially in the central-mid region of the abdomen but later shifts to the right lower region.
+The term referred pain is when the pain is felt in a location away from the site of the concerned organ due to the distribution of branches of a common nerve.
+This is seen in pancreatitis, where the pain is felt going to the back, and in gall bladder stones or inflammation, where the pain is felt going to the right shoulder.

 The duration of the pain includes how long a pain episode lasts and over how much time has it been present if recurrent or chronic.

-The associated symptoms which can point to diagnosis can be nausea, vomiting, diarrhea, fatty greasy stools (steatorrhea), constipation, bloating, belching, fever, or urinary symptoms, and menstrual irregularities.
+The associated symptoms which can point to the diagnosis can be nausea, vomiting, diarrhea, fatty greasy stools (steatorrhea), constipation, bloating, belching, fever, or urinary symptoms, and menstrual irregularities.

 The severity of pain can be a deciding factor for emergency or immediate medical consultation.
 Mild pain is one that does not disturb functioning, moderate pain disturbs function necessitating some rest, while severe pain has an ‘unbearable’ feel to it with completely impaired capacity.